Optimum Value Engineering Framing

 Below is a list of innovations that form part of the Optimum Value Engineering System:

-- Wall and floor framing spacing - Can be increased to 19.2 inches or 24 inches on floor.
-Can be combined with modular layout and single top plate.
-(Some insulation manufacturers do not make insulation for 19.2" spaced framing, so using this spacing in an insulated wall may require changing the type or brand of insulation.)
-Important note: floor material, cladding and interior products must be sized to adequate span measurements without any additional deflection.
+- Wall and floor framing spacing - Can be increased to 19.2 inches or 24 inches on the floor.
+Can be combined with the modular layout and single top plate.
+Floor material, cladding, and interior products must be sized to adequate span measurements without any additional deflection.

 - Modular Layout - Using 24” modules and 24” spaced framing members will maximize material usage.
 Take notice that the overall dimensions of the framing are the most important when using OVE.
 Special attention must be given to window size and placement.

 - Single Top Plate, Exterior, and Bearing Walls - Using a single top plate is possible if used with the modular layout systems and with the 24-inch spacing.
 If the wall is stacked, second floor and roof framing, then the plate will not be taking any vertical load.
-However, continuity must be provided by using steel plates or straps if there is no overlapping plate.
-Note: this particular action might not be approved by building officials in areas susceptible to high winds or areas with high risk of seismic activity.
+Continuity must be provided by using steel plates or straps if there is no overlapping plate.

 - Single Top Plate, Interior Non-Bearing Partitions - Any non-bearing partition can be built with a single top plate.
-However, if used with a normal double plate, you might be required to use the lengths of two studs.
+If used with a normal double plate, you might be required to use the lengths of two studs.